jstbyte/Chrome-Save-RunScript/README.md

 # Chrome-Save-RunScript
-Save javascript and run Again &amp; Again.
+A Chrome Extention For Save javascript and run Again &amp; Again.